Toddlers have some very annoying habits… if you are bringing up a toddler, you will already know most of them!

 Nail biting can be a sign of; Anxiety, boredom, anger, frustration.
 The key thing is that you sit down and figure out what is causing it.
 Ask key questions like: When did it start, what was happening during that time?

-If you are looking for ways on how to stop toddler biting nails, you should start by observing your child to find out what triggers this nail-biting.
+If you are looking for ways to stop toddlers from biting nails, you should start by observing your child find out what triggers this nail biting.
 Have you changed their routine?
 Or are they just doing it because they are bored?

 Finding out his triggers will bring you a step closer to finding the solution.
 If you have tried everything and nothing works, then help them control it as you wait for them to outgrow it.